Good Deeds Avon

 Program Overview

-A comprehensive overview of the key features, benefits, and requirements of the Community Partner Program.
+A concise summary of the key features, benefits, and requirements of the Good Deeds Avon program.

 -

-Baseline: Buyers must meet the Eligible Household criteria in the Eagle County Affordable Housing Guidelines and Administrative Procedures.
+Buyers must meet the criteria of Eligible Households outlined in the Eagle County Affordable Housing Guidelines: Administrative Procedures.

 -